 Can You Freeze Cream Cheese?

 Yes, you can freeze cream cheese but with limited success.
 According to Cook’s Illustrated, you can freeze blocks of cream cheese but once it thaws your cream cheese will be grainy and crumbly.
 This will make it unusable in some applications such as spreading on a bagel or making cheesecake.

 Cook’s Illustrated found that defrosted cream cheese had a grainy and crumbly texture.
 They recommended utilizing previously frozen cream cheese for recipes such things as cakes and biscuits, where the grainy texture wouldn’t be noticed.

 They also found previously frozen cream cheese to be unacceptable for spreading on bagels and in foods such as cheesecake.

 How Long Will A Brick Of Cream Cheese Last In the Freezer?

-Because cream cheese will get crumbly and grainy when frozen, and because it can pick up odors in from the freezer, it is best to use the frozen bricks of cream cheese within 1 to 2 months.
+Because cream cheese will get crumbly and grainy when frozen, and because it can pick up odors from the freezer, it is best to use the frozen bricks of cream cheese within 1 to 2 months.
 To help ensure it doesn’t pick up odors, store the bricks of cream cheese in a freezer ziplock type bag or in another freezer-safe, airtight container.

-The manufacturer of Philadelphia Cream Cheese recommends their cream cheese can be frozen up to two months.
+The manufacturer of Philadelphia Cream Cheese recommends their cream cheese can be frozen for up to two months.